bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Today we&apos;'re going to talk about three things.
+Today we&apos;re going to talk about three things.
 First, I would like to explain what a Web accessibility professional does.
-Second, we&apos;'re going to talk in-depth about how disabilities relate to the Web.
+Second, we&apos;re going to talk in-depth about how disabilities relate to the Web.
 Finally, I am going to introduce for the first time the four principles of accessible interface design.
-These four principles are something that will hopefully guide you throughout the entire time you&apos;'re making Web pages.
+These four principles are something that will hopefully guide you throughout the entire time you&apos;re making Web pages.

-Let&apos;'s start off with this whole idea of what a Web accessibility coordinator does.
-One of my pet peeves is people who say they don&apos;'t wanna go into technology because they&apos;'d rather do something where they can help people.
+Let&apos;s start off with this whole idea of what a Web accessibility coordinator does.
+One of my pet peeves is people who say they don&apos;t wanna go into technology because they&apos;d rather do something where they can help people.
 Well, my follow-through to that is that, if you really want to help people, you need to understand technology.
 One of the things that people like to do is find careers where they can help people who have issues, and work together with people who are in technology.
-And that&apos;'s exactly the type of thing a Web accessibility coordinator will do.
+And that&apos;s exactly the type of thing a Web accessibility coordinator will do.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->